splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/4-indirect-access/0-panorama/0-pointers-and-references.md

 Here is an illustration of how this works:

-Indirect access in C++ is achieved using references or pointers.
+Indirect access in C++ is achieved using **references** or **pointers**.
+A pointer is very flexible, and allows you to change what it points to as well as allowing you to use the pointer to access the value it refers to.
+This makes pointers very powerful, but also very dangerous.
+References are safer, but less flexible.

 :::note